zzzprojects/docs/dapper-plus.net/pages/documentations/getting-started.md

 Even if you haven't purchased the library yet, you can fully try **all our features for free**.
 Every month, a new [trial](/trial) version is available that expires at the end of the month.
 Using the latest version allows you to test our library without having to purchase it.

-Don’t forget to also leave us feedback to enter our [contest to win a free license](https://dapper-plus.net/contest).
+Don't forget to also leave us feedback to enter our [contest to win a free license](https://dapper-plus.net/contest).

 ## Using Directive